Tribal Health Improvement Program (T-HIP) Manual

 Definitions

-Care Coordinator means a Registered Nurse (RN), Licensed Practical Nurse (LPN), Social Worker, Health Educator or Paraprofessional who specializes in and provides care coordination services in Tier 1.
-Care Coordinators work under the direct supervision of a medical director, physician, or advance practice registered nurse who is employed by or under contract with the Tribe.
+Care Coordinator means a Registered Nurse (RN), Licensed Practical Nurse (LPN), Social Worker, Health Educator or Paraprofessional who specializes in and provides care coordination services in T-HIP.
+Care Coordinators work under the direct supervision of a medical director, who is employed by or under contract with the Tribe.

-Enhanced Care Coordination (ECC) is the array of services provided by the Tier 1 Care Coordinator.
-Services include guiding members through healthcare options, coordinating and implementing care plans, advocating on the member’s behalf, and providing community resource information.
-One of the purposes of enhanced care coordination is to improve the communication and coordination link between the member and the Passport primary care provider.
-Enhanced care coordination also includes utilizing quality measures to improve health outcomes.
+Enhanced Care Coordination (ECC) is the array of allowable PCCMe services and functions, provided by the T-HIP Care Coordinator.
+These services include guiding members through healthcare options, coordinating and implementing Wellness Plans, advocating on the member’s behalf, and providing community resource information.
+A major focus of enhanced care coordination is to improve the communication and coordination link between the member and the primary care provider.

-Member or Eligible Member means a person who is enrolled in the Medicaid Passport to Health Program and who also meets the following requirements:
+Member or Eligible Member means a person who meets all of the following requirements:

-Per Member Per Month (PMPM) means the comprehensive monthly payment methodology that Medicaid utilizes to pay for all T-HIP services for an eligible member.
-The PMPM reimbursement is only for T-HIP services.
-Other Medicaid covered services can be billed and paid separately.
+Per Member Per Month (PMPM) means the comprehensive monthly payment methodology that DPHHS utilizes to pay for all T-HIP services for an eligible member.
+The PMPM reimbursement is only for the T-HIP program activities that are allowable under the 42 CFR 438.2 definitions of PCCM and PCCMe functions.
+Other Medicaid covered services can be billed and paid separately, however, to the extent those services are described in the T-HIP contract and/or attachments, non-PCCM medical services must have separate Medicaid State Plan or waiver authority, and fee-for-service (FFS) reimbursement cannot be included in the T-HIP PMPM.
 The PMPM rate is a set amount of money: Tier 1, 2, and 3 each have different PMPM rates.
-A tribal provider does not bill the Department for T-HIP services on an individual basis when a service is provided; the Department will identify eligible members and initiate payment.
+A tribal provider does not bill the Department for ECC on an individual basis when a service is provided; the Department will identify eligible members and initiate payment.
 PMPM payments are made on behalf of all eligible members, regardless of whether a particular eligible member received T-HIP services that month.

-Tier 1 is the core building block for the Tribal Health Improvement Program.
-In order to participate, a Tribe must implement Tier 1 and serve eligible members identified by the Department as high cost or high risk.
-Tier 1 services must be supervised by a Medical Director.
+Tier 1 is the building block for the Tribal Health Improvement Program.
+In order to participate, a Tribe must implement Tier 1 and serve the top 10% of eligible members identified by the Department as high-cost or high-risk.
+Tier 1 services must be supervised by a T-HIP Medical Director.

 Service Area means the area within the exterior boundaries of the reservation.